King of Cups

 The King of Cups is a card used in suited playing cards, which include tarot decks.
 It is part of what esotericists call the Minor Arcana.
+The King of Cups is associated with the element of Water and represents emotional mastery, diplomatic wisdom, and compassionate leadership.

+Symbolism

+In the Rider–Waite depiction, the King of Cups sits on a stone throne that floats upon a turbulent sea.
+He wears a blue tunic over a yellow robe and holds a golden chalice in his right hand and a short scepter in his left.
+A small fish leaps from the ocean on one side, while a ship sails on the other side in the background.
+The King's calm posture atop the churning sea symbolizes his ability to remain emotionally balanced even when surrounded by turmoil — he does not suppress emotions but rather masters them.

+The fish jumping from the water represents the emergence of creativity and unconscious insights into conscious awareness.
+The ship in the background symbolizes the journeys of imagination and emotional experience that the King has navigated throughout his life.
+His throne floating directly on the ocean, rather than being set on solid ground, emphasizes that his authority derives from emotional depth rather than material power.

 Divinatory usage

-The King of Cups is depicted as a mature, fair-haired man,(no source) seated on a throne and holding a cup in his right hand and a sceptre in his left.
-Here is a man who is "all heart".
 The King of Cups card usually depicts a mature man who appreciates the finer things in life such as music and art.
 He can be warm-hearted and kind.
-The image usually has some reference to the sea or water, water being the element connected with the suit of cups.
-In the Rider–Waite deck, for example, the sea is pictured surrounding the throne, and a stylized dolphin and ship are depicted in the background to its side.

 The divinatory message of the card is of a fair-haired man or one associated with art or law.
 It may also represent a man who is favorably disposed towards the querent or, in a more abstract sense, refer to the arts and sciences or any sphere which involves creative intelligence.

 The personality of the King of Cups is a combination of the positive, nurturing water energy of the suit of cups and the active, outward focus of a king.
 The King of Cups can be a wonderful guide and mentor as he is usually a giver of unselfish aid, albeit one who is easily angered.
 He cares about others sincerely and always responds to their needs with compassion.
 He heals with a gentle touch and a quiet word.
 He is usually tolerant of all points of view and shows patience in the most trying of circumstances.

-The King of Cups believes in using diplomacy rather than force, but can be tiresomely devious if you cross him, as he is usually big on emotionality.
+The King of Cups believes in using diplomacy rather than force, but can be tiresomely devious if crossed, as he is usually big on emotionality.
 The King of Cups almost always represents a good mentor for a querent who is actively involved in the creative arts.